Arish005/Soccer-Player-Re-Identification-Assignment/README.md

 ```

 ### Step 3: Run the Code
 Run the Colab notebook or `main.py` script to process the video.
-Output video will be saved inside the `videos/` folder.

 ---